 Remove and stir.

-If the white chocolate is not completely melted, heat at 70% power for 15 second increments, allowing the bowl to rest, then stirring until melted.
+If the white chocolate is not completely melted, heat at 70% power for 15-second increments, allowing the bowl to rest, then stir until melted.

 Stir in the eggnog flavoring or rum extract.